 It is important to seek advice from a criminal defence solicitor who will be able to advise you whether the court is likely to grant bail.

 If you are refused bail at court, your criminal defence solicitor can help you prepare a bail application.

 Bail can be given both pre-charge, and post-charge, and as such, the fact that you have been given bail does not mean that you have been charged.
 Bail simply means that the police are still actively looking into your case; it could mean that the police are at the evidence gathering stage or it could mean that they are waiting for advice from the CPS.
 If you have been charged, the police are obliged to give you a charge sheet, which outlines the offences that you are alleged to have committed.

-The Policing and Crime Act 2017, which came into force in April 2017, established a 28 day time limit for pre-charge bail.
+The Police, Crime, Sentencing and Courts Act 2022, which came into force in August 2022, has now established a 3 month time limit for pre-charge bail.
 The aim of this change to the law was, according to Amber Rudd, to prevent ‘the injustice of people being left to languish on very lengthy periods of pre-charge bail.’

 The time limit on bail applies where you are released on conditional or unconditional bail by the police.
 However, the time limit to bail does not apply in all circumstances.
-For example, if you are ‘released under investigation’, the 28 day time limit does not apply.
+For example, if you are ‘released under investigation’, the 3 month limit does not apply.